 On average, an in-tune four-stroke gasoline engine will burn about 0.50 pounds of fuel per hour for each unit of horsepower.
 Likewise, a well-maintained diesel engine burns about 0.4 pounds of fuel per hour for each unit of horsepower it produces.
 These figures don’t take drag of the boat, sea conditions, or efficiency losses through transmissions and bearings into account.
 But they provide an excellent relative difference between engines when shopping.

-Formula To Estimate Maximum Engine Fuel Consumption
+Below is the Formula to Estimate Maximum Engine Fuel Consumption.

 GPH = (specific fuel consumption x HP)/Fuel Specific Weight